 Zero Depreciation Policy is when you buy insurance which covers your property on entirety and the coverage doesn’t decrease in value as time passes.
 So every year your car will have some depreciation, but if there is an accident then you will get the full money recovered from the Insurance provider and they will not deduct the depreciation value of your car.

-Zero depreciation policy is the safest kind of policy where the insurer has got the right to claim the full insured value even after the vehicle was used for years and has depreciated in value real terms.
-So actual depreciation is not considered by the Insurance policy and whenever there is a claim, the insurance company considers the new vehicle value.
-So this is safe for the insurer as he gets a claim that will help him to either buy a new vehicle or else it can be said that he is not required to add any money from his pocket in case of damage.
+Zero depreciation policy is the safest kind of policy where the insurer has got the right to claim the full insured value even after the vehicle was used for years and has depreciated in real value terms.
+So actual depreciation is not considered by the Insurance policy, and whenever there is a claim, the insurance company considers the new vehicle value.
+So this is safe for the insurer.
+The claim helps them either buy a new vehicle, or it can be said that they are not required to add any money from their pocket in case of damage.

 Factors to be considered for buying Zero Depreciation Policy

 - The premium rate in this policy is high.
 It is quite logical that if the Insurance company is not considering any depreciation, then they must charge a high premium rate.
 One must be able to bear a high insurance rate.
 If a person is too much sure that he will never run into an accident, then that person must not go for Zero Depreciation policy and keep on paying high premium year on year.